 - Refraining from strenuous activity

 These are general guidelines you should follow post-reconstructive surgery.
 However, it’s crucial to adhere to all your podiatrist’s recommendations after your procedure.
-If you have questions about your recovery process, feel free to call Advanced Foot and Ankle Specialists.
+If you have questions about your recovery process, feel free to call Advanced Foot & Ankle Specialists.
 Our friendly staff is happy to clarify any of your questions or concerns.

 If you feel that reconstructive surgery could be the solution to your foot pain, visit us at our Sugar Land, TX office.
 We offer same-day appointments, and our experienced podiatrists can give you the information you need to determine if you’re a good candidate for such procedures.
-At Advanced Foot and Ankle Specialists, we want to help you minimize or eliminate your pain.
+At Advanced Foot & Ankle Specialists, we want to help you minimize or eliminate your pain.
 Contact us today and let us help you live a life free of foot pain and discomfort.